eoinsheehan/blog/draft/design-patterns.md

 Some advice that was initially surprising was that it can be better to delay design decisions.
 Even when there are some initial warning signs it can often be better to make a decision from a more informed viewpoint.
 In an environemnt where you are working towards an unknown future state a useful benchmark could be to be good enough rather than perfect.
 Then when the time comes to implement best practice this can have a subsequent benefit of revealing good design also.

-### Key takeaway: If the cost of delaying the decision is similar to the cost of changing right now then it is best to delay.
+If the cost of delaying the decision is similar to the cost of changing right now then it is best to delay.
 A good example of this is if you have a method where the flow of control is managed based on the class of an object.

 ## Dependencies
 The issue that can arise from the delaying design decision for too long is that the costs of change will have become very high.
 The more dependencies that an object has the more likely it is that changing such an object will be harder.
 When objects know too much they have expectations about the world they live in.